121A.47 Exclusion and expulsion procedures.

 Subd.
 12. Hearer's recommendation limited to evidence at hearing; service within two days.
 The recommendation of the hearing officer or school board member or committee shall be based solely upon substantial evidence presented at the hearing and must be made to the school board and served upon the parties within two days of the end of the hearing.

 Subd.
-14. Admission or readmission plan. (a) A school administrator shall prepare and enforce an admission or readmission plan for any pupil who is excluded or expelled from school.
-The plan may include measures to improve the pupil's behavior, including completing a character education program, consistent with section 120B.232, subdivision 1, and require parental involvement in the admission or readmission process, and may indicate the consequences to the pupil of not improving the pupil's behavior.
+14. Admission or readmission plan.
+A school administrator shall prepare and enforce an admission or readmission plan for any pupil who is excluded or expelled from school.
+The plan may include measures to improve the pupil's behavior and require parental involvement in the admission or readmission process, and may indicate the consequences to the pupil of not improving the pupil's behavior.

 Official Publication of the State of Minnesota